-Please note that preventing cookies is likely to impact the functionality or performance of ##domain-name##, or prevent you from using certain services provided through it.
+Please note that preventing cookies is likely to impact the functionality or performance of wordstamped.com, or prevent you from using certain services provided through it.
 If you choose to prevent cookies, we cannot guarantee access to the services provided or be sure how this website will perform during your visit.
-Preventing cookies will also affect our ability to update this Website to cater for user preferences and improve its performance.
+Preventing cookies will also affect our ability to update this website to cater for user preferences and improve its performance.

-A Cookie falls into this category if it is essential to the operation of Our Site, supporting functions such as logging in, shopping basket, and payment transactions.
+A Cookie falls into this category if it is essential to the operation of our site, supporting functions such as logging in, shopping basket, and payment transactions.

 It is important for us to understand how you use our site, for example, how efficiently you are able to navigate around it, and what features you use.
 Analytics cookies enable us to gather this information, helping Us to improve our site and your experience of it.

-It is important for Us to know when and how often you visit Our Site, and which parts of it you have used (including which pages you have visited and which links you have visited).
-As with analytics Cookies, this information helps us to better understand visitors and, in turn, to make Our Site and advertising more relevant to their interests.
+It is important for us to know when and how often you visit our site, and which parts of it you have used (including which pages you have visited and which links you have visited).
+As with analytics cookies, this information helps us to better understand visitors and, in turn, to make our site and advertising more relevant to their interests.
 Some information gathered by targeting Cookies may also be shared with third parties.

 Any of the above types of cookie may be a persistent cookie.
 Persistent cookies are those which remain on your computer or device for a predetermined period and are activated each time you visit our site.